Half percent increase on retail, utilities and communications worries local business owners and residents

 “It is absolutely business un-friendly,” Councilwoman Rogers said at last week’s public hearing on the increase, “We would win the trophy at 11.6 percent and I want you folks to know I think it is not right.”
 Rogers continued to oppose the measure this week and joins those concerned the increase will impact the city’s low-income residents, including the elderly.

-“I have seen the statistics,” Soleste Lupu-Rodgers, co-founder and co-director of Dancing in the Streets Arizona, said in her plea for the elderly and other vulnerable residents, “I would ask you to think about the most vulnerable citizens … a school teacher does not have any kind of retirement or savings … in terms of businesses … why would a new business want to come here … these are your most vulnerable citizens … I hope none of you have to make the decisions between medicine and food.”
+“I have seen the statistics,” Soleste Lupu, co-founder and co-director of Dancing in the Streets Arizona, said in her plea for the elderly and other vulnerable residents, “I would ask you to think about the most vulnerable citizens … a school teacher does not have any kind of retirement or savings … in terms of businesses … why would a new business want to come here … these are your most vulnerable citizens … I hope none of you have to make the decisions between medicine and food.”

-Council members in support of the increase see it as a stop-gap measure to avoid dipping into the city’s savings, which have increased year over year since the Great Depression, but mainly due to “one-time occurrences,” such as the 2017 sale of Sam Lena Library to the county.
+Council members in support of the increase see it as a stop-gap measure to avoid dipping into the city’s savings, which have increased year over year since the Great Recession, but mainly due to “one-time occurrences,” such as the 2017 sale of Sam Lena Library to the county.

 Sales tax revenues sharply declined after the Great Recession but have recently held steady even with a number of businesses closing down or leaving the city, according to recent presentations given by Lourdes Aguirre, the city finance director.

 Aguirre would like to see the current council lead the city to a more stable financial position from which it could do things like refinance a historical revenue-bond, but the city needs to meet requirements in order to do that, one being “improved fiscal management.”
 Lourdes estimated refinancing the bond could save the city upwards of $200,000 per year.